juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   ![on-prem-console-url](../images/on-prem-console-url-en.png)

-- `format-options`: Options used by the [`juicefs auth`](https://juicefs.com/docs/cloud/commands_reference#auth) command, this command deals with authentication and generate local mount configuration.
-This options is only available in v0.13.3 and above
+- `format-options`: Options used by the [`juicefs auth`](https://juicefs.com/docs/cloud/commands_reference#auth) command, this command deals with authentication and generate local mount configuration
+- `encrypt_rsa_key`: The RSA private key used in file system encryption, see [encryption](../security/encryption.md) for more

 ### Using multiple file systems {#multiple-volumes}